Taking action & sharing knowledge for birth equity

-HealthConnect One applies an equity focused approach to all of our work.
-We aim to improve pregnancy, birth and early parenting experiences for communities that have been historically marginalized and inadequately served.
+HealthConnect One applies an equity-focused approach to our work.
+We aim to improve pregnancy, birth, and early parenting experiences for communities that have been historically marginalized and inadequately served.

 While our maternal child health outcomes are abysmal, the US spends more than any other developed country in the world on health care.
 That's why we're focused on training, mobilizing, and connecting Community Health Workers for in-home birthing and parenting support in the communities that need it most.

 We're training a national network of birth equity advocates to support the wellbeing of mothers and babies in margianalized communities.

 Mobilizing doulas, breastfeeding peer counselors and other Community Health Workers is at the heart of our work.

 We connect Black, Brown, and indigenous families with community-based doulas, breastfeeding counselors, and community health workers for true peer-to-peer support.

 We're locally, nationally, and internationally recognized for training community health workers and birth equity advocates using our evidence-based models.

 With the support and groundwork of birth equity advocates in our network, we continue to fight for fair pay for birth workers, reproductive justice, and thriving sustainable communities for future generations.